cbarkr/blog/content/ctf/picoCTF/droids (0, 1, 2, 3, 4).md

 ## Problem
 ![[description0.png]]
 ## Solution
 Given the APK, I first unpacked it and did some naive searching (as in [[Mob psycho]]) with no luck.
 I guess I should see what the app does first.
 After booting up an emulator, I installed the APK and launched the app.
-It asks but one simple question: "were else can output go?", the answer to which is "Logcat".
+It asks but one simple question - "where else can output go?" - the answer to which is "Logcat".

 ![[flag0.png]]